 The methodology for this report is the same as all prior reports (v1.0) and we encourage readers to consider this detailed methodology and contact us with questions, ideas, or suggestions to help us improve this initiative.
-After all, we are here to support the DNS Community and make it better eq...
+After all, we are here to support the DNS Community and make it better equipped to tackle DNS Abuse.